zeidanbm/Photoshop-NFT-Art-Generator/README.md

-# NFT Generator - Photoshop Script
+# Cyber Genie NFT Generator - Photoshop Script

 ## Initial Setup
 1. Make sure you have node & npm installed on your machine